Tumaa/IG/README.md

 ## Support and contact details
-Please reach out to me at 'katanahussein17@yahoo.com' for any queries concerning this or any other code.
+Please reach out to me at ramanfatuu@gmail.com.com' for any queries concerning this or any other code.
 ### License
-MIT LICENSE   [2019]
+MIT LICENSE  tumaa [2019]